dusktrades/ftx-cli/README.md

 ### Why did I get rate-limited?

-It is possible to hit the [rate limits set out by FTX](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX) if you attempt to execute large amounts of commands in a short period of time.
+It is possible to hit [FTX's rate limits](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX) if you attempt to execute large amounts of commands in a short period of time.
 Slow down!

 ### What's the screenshot setup?